Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 You’ll see a panel of data sources that appears on the right.
 Select the sources that you’d like to use.

-Keep in mind: if you want to use a data source that you don’t see in the panel, you can create a new one on the fly.
+Keep in mind: if you want to use a data source you don’t see in the panel, you can create a new one on the fly.
 Just click on CREATE NEW DATA SOURCE at the bottom of the panel.

 Once you’ve selected (or created) your data sources, just click ADD TO REPORT in the dialog that appears.